Skip to main content

 Key Facts

-1. 10 March 2026: IEA convened emergency talks on oil‑supply security in the Strait of Hormuz.
+1. 10 March 2026: IEA held emergency talks on oil‑supply security in the Strait of Hormuz.

 4. U.S. Energy Secretary Chris Wright’s deleted tweet on a Navy‑escorted tanker briefly lifted market sentiment.

-6. India announced no immediate hike in petrol prices despite the global crude shock.
+6. India’s government announced no immediate hike in petrol prices despite the global crude shock.

-7. G7 energy ministers in Paris called for coordinated response to supply disruptions.
+7. G7 energy ministers in Paris pledged coordinated action on supply disruptions, underscoring multilateral crisis management.

 Background & Context